arminms/g3p/docs/quickstart.md

 :align: center
 ```
 ---

 #### Installing g3p in a xeus-cling environment

-The easiest way to install <xref:xeus-cling> is to create an environment named `cling` using [Mamba](xref:mamba#installation/mamba-installation):
+The easiest way to install [xeus-cling](xref:xeus-cling) is to create an environment named `cling` using [Mamba](xref:mamba#installation/mamba-installation):

 ```bash
 mamba create -n cling
 mamba activate cling
 ```

-Then you can install <xref:xeus-cling> in this environment and its dependencies:
+Then you can install [xeus-cling](xref:xeus-cling) in this environment and its dependencies:

 ```bash
 mamba install xeus-cling -c conda-forge
 ```

 Next, you can use `mamba env list` command to find where the `cling` environment is installed and use the following commands to install g3p in the `cling` environment:

 ```bash
 wget https://github.com/arminms/g3p/releases/latest/download/install.zip
 unzip install.zip -d <PATH_TO_CLING_ENV>
 ```

 Now you can launch *Jupyter* with `jupyter lab` command and test your setup by copy/paste the following demo plot in a `C++17` notebook and pressing {kbd}`Shift`+{kbd}`Enter` in the last cell:

 ```{code-cell} cpp